sijiafan/academic_personal_website/content/authors/admin/_index.md

 superuser: true
 highlight_name: false
 ---
+Hi, welcome to my site!
-Sijia Fan is a PhD student in Applied Economics and Management at Dyson in Cornell University.
-Her research passion lies in the subdisciplines of applied econometrics and applied microeconomics with a focus on finance and environment economics where she can apply computational and analytical analyses to complex societal and economic challenges to make policy implications.
-More specifically, she is interested in conducting research related to data-driven financial markets and environmental issues and aim to develop statistical methods that could help shape relevant public policies.
+I’m Sijia Fan, a fifth-year PhD student in Applied Economics and Management with a concentration in finance at the Dyson School, S.C.
+Johnson College of Business, Cornell University.
+My research interests are in empirical asset pricing, with a focus on climate and sustainability.

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "media/CV_2021_01.pdf" "newtab" >}}resumé{{< /staticref >}}.
+{{< icon name="download" pack="fas" >}} Download my {{< staticref "media/Sijia_CV_August_2024.pdf" "newtab" >}}CV{{< /staticref >}}.